cerico/create-prod-react/README.md

 ./bin/create postcard.io37.ch
 ```

-This will create a skeleton react/node/nginx app available at https://postcard.io37.ch and add the name to config.env
+This will create a skeleton react/node/nginx app available at https://postcard.io37.ch.test and add the name to config.env

 # What does it do?

-### create.sh
+### create.

 1. creates an nginx file for your app, with app name (eg cadiz) and port set
 2. creates a directory for your app, and uploads the template server.js file, the created package.json and a dist folder with an index.html inside